KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

 Contributing
 ============

-glTF 2.0 is a relatively new file format.
-Discussion and development of the format occur on the Khronos Group `GitHub repository <https://github.com/KhronosGroup/glTF>`__, and feedback there is welcome.
 This importer/exporter is developed through the `glTF-Blender-IO repository <https://github.com/KhronosGroup/glTF-Blender-IO>`__, where you can file bug reports, submit feature requests, or contribute code.

+Discussion and development of the glTF 2.0 format itself takes place on the Khronos Group `glTF GitHub repository <https://github.com/KhronosGroup/glTF>`__, and feedback there is welcome.